UNICEFECAR/USupport-website-ui/README.md

 ./create-page.bash
 ```

-Then, you will be prompted to provide page name and page description.
+Then, you will be prompted to provide page name, page description, and whether the page requires locale files.